 South of Tehachapi, the various RSAs established for this analysis pass through sparsely populated rural lands and open space in Kern County before reaching Rosamond.
-After crossing Oak Creek Canyon and the Tehachapi Mountains, which are the site of a large-scale wind farm that includes approximately 4,700 wind turbines (Center for Land Use Interpretation 2016), the RSAs include areas west of a cement plant.
-Just east of the southeast of the final ridgeline of the Tehachapi Mountains, the RSAs transition from the Tehachapi Mountains subsection to the Rural
+After crossing Oak Creek Canyon and the Tehachapi Mountains, which are the site of a large-scale wind farm that includes approximately 4,700 wind turbines (Center for Land Use Interpretation 2016), the RSAs pass to the west of a cement plant.
+Just east of the southeast of the final ridgeline of the Tehachapi Mountains, the RSAs transition from the Tehachapi Mountains subsection to the Rural Antelope Valley subsections.